guerreroda/data/README.md

 ### Methodology.
 #### Liquor prices
 - An online Venezuelan liquor store is scraped daily for all its products and prices since July 2017.
 Week 2017-09-10 is missing for all values.
-- The dataset comprises a panel with i=3,411 and t=135 which is later resampled in weekly frequency using the last available value.
+- The dataset comprises a panel with i=3,411 and t=135, by this date.
+- There is attrition in products due scarcity and inventory.
+I keep track data for each item.
+- The data is resampled in weekly frequency.
 - From all products, 574 items have less than 2 missing value.
 11 of those are selected as a bundle.
 - The following (arbitrary) weights were applied to construct a CPI: